+Requirements Credit Hours

 Art Concentration (max.
-36 credits)24 (minimum)
+36 credits)

-Cognate9
+Cognate 9

-Free Electives
+Free Electives 9

-Studio Electives
+Studio Electives .
+6

-Graduate Seminar in Art 6
+Graduate Seminar in Art

 M.F.A.
 Supporting Paper

-M.F.A.Exhibition 3
+M.F.A.
+Exhibition

-TOTAL $6\overline{0}$
+TOTAL

 In some instances, the Department's Graduate Admissions Committee may establish additional requirements to be met by the individual student.
 Near the conclusion of 24-30 credit hours of graduate study, the M.F.A. candidate's progress will be reviewed by a committee to recommend any course adjustments it deems appropriate.